 Jeffrey holds a B.S in applied physics and applied mathematics from Christopher Newport University.
 There his research focused on general relativity and black holes with a concentration on the creation of extragalactic jets.
 He also researched Compton scattering in the high field regime at Thomas Jefferson National Accelerator Facility in partnership with Old Dominion University.
 Jeffrey joined GMU to study Active Galactic Nuclei (AGN) from the X-ray perspective and is currently studying the effect of polar dust on X-ray spectra from AGNs using high resolution simulations.
 This polar dust was discovered after high resolution interferometry of AGNs in the mid-infrared found a large component extending in the polar direction, which is not expected by the classical unified model of AGNs.
 Studying this polar component of dust in the X-ray regime could act as a unique probe of the kinematics of the polar gas.
 These simulations will provide a fundamental benchmark for future high spectral resolution X-ray instruments, such as those onboard XRISM and Athena.

-Ryan is a graduate student at George Mason University and holds a B.S. in Physics – with an emphasis in astrophysics – also from GMU.
+Ryan is an NPP Fellow at NASA Goddard who got his Ph.D. from George Mason University in 2022.
 Utilizing X-ray observatories such as Chandra, XMM-Newton, and NuSTAR, his work focuses on the search for dual AGN in mid-IR preselected late-stage galaxy mergers, characterizing the levels of AGN obscuration in late-stage mergers, as well as understanding AGN triggering and fueling in mergers versus isolated galaxies.
 Ryan is the recipient of a several awards, including the Sigma Xi Grant-in-Aid of Research (GRIAR) and two competitive International Travel Grants (ITGs) offered by the GMU Associate Provost for Graduate Education.
 Outreach is also a very important activity for Ryan, and he regularly conducts class and public tours at the GMU observatory.